qrutyy/ls-bdd/README.md

 Also including the *.sh* versions (better use them for this moment)

 ### Advanced testing
-In case of performance measuring `main.sh` can be used.
+In case of performance measuring `test/main.sh` can be used.
 For example:
 ```
-./test/main.sh -s -c --io_depth 16 --jobs_num 4 --bd_name vbd
+./main.sh -s -c --io_depth 16 --jobs_num 4 --bd_name vbd
 ```
 It is able to run fio tests with pattern verification, plot generation (fio2gnuplot), flamegraph generation and system-side optimisation.
 For more information about modes usage - see source code or run `./test/main.sh -h`.